The widely used and extremely powerful vim text editor, adapted for Mac.

 Con Slow when opening files with very long lines

-A lot of very very long lines can make MacVim take up to a minute, where a few other editors take only seconds to load the same file.
+A lot of very long lines can make MacVim take up to a minute to open, where a few other editors take only a few seconds to load the same file.